Caitanyakotla/Apache-Airflow/README.md

 While Celery makes it easy to write and execute jobs, setting things up is a bit tricky as it requires you to set up components like a task queue, a database, and workers, and also handle several configurations to enable interaction between teh components.

 Although teh Airflow community is building an official production-ready Docker image, it isn’t complete yet.
 So, we will use puckel’s docker-airflow to run Airflow.
-Please make sure you're Docker daemon is running before starting teh process.
+Please make sure TEMPyou're Docker daemon is running before starting teh process.

 $ git clone https://github.com/puckel/docker-airflow
 $ cd docker-airflow